jkronlachner/services/README.md

 # Documentation

+You will find the Documentation about this project in the Root folder.
-For best documentation on React use the offical React documentation.
+For best offical documentation on React use the offical React documentation.

 [React Documentation](https://reactjs.org/docs/getting-started.html)